+Enter the team's actual win, ballots and points for round three.
 At the end of round three, this bye team's wins/losses, ballots, and points earned in rounds one and three are averaged together.
-The averaged results replace the team's temporary round two results as their final round two results. $\star$
+The averaged results replace the team's temporary round two results as their final round two results.
+All points are rounded up.

-- C. Round Three Bye Team: - At End of Round Three:
+C. Round Three Bye Team:

+• At End of Round Three:

 This bye team receives the average of their wins/losses, ballots, and points earned in rounds one and two as their final round three results.
+All points are rounded up.